penrose/penrose/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] My changes generate no new ESLint warnings
+- [ ] I have reviewed any generated changes to the `diagrams/` folder

 # Open questions